informatics-isi-edu/ermrest/docs/api-doc/rest-catalog.md

 - `quantified_value_lists`: Service supports `all(...)` and `any(...)` URL syntax for lists of values as query predicate right-hand side values.
 - `quantified_rid_lists`: Service supports `RID=all(...)` and `RID=any(...)`, a bug-fix to the `quantified_value_lists` feature.
 - `rid_lease`: Service supports `?nondefaults=RID` for POST operations on the `/entity/` API by clients who are not catalog owners.
 Such use is limited to the rules described for [Entity Creation with Defaults](data/rest.md#entity-creation-with-defaults).
+- `registry_catalog`: Service supports special catalog `0` to introspect the registry, and also supports additional metadata parameters when creating catalogs and creating or updating aliases.

 Generally, absence of a feature flag means the service is running older software which predates the release of the feature.
 A flag will